tatsumoto-ren/tatsumoto-ren.github.io/blog/can-i-speak-early.md

-We highly recommend immersing yourself in the language for 10,000 hours and then starting practicing speaking by imitating native speakers, a technique known as "shadowing."
+We highly recommend immersing yourself in the language for 10,000 hours and then starting practicing speaking by imitating native speakers, a technique known as "imitation exercises."

 Alternative approaches,
 such as trying to find native speakers to talk to,